-- All jobs can be delayed from the time they are first read until they are eligible for execution by some number of seconds. - Delay a job by some specified amount of time, up to 100 hours. - Delay a job until some specified time of day occurs.
+- All jobs can be delayed from the time they are first read until they are eligible for execution by some number of seconds. - Delay a single job by some specified amount of time, up to 100 hours. - Delay a single job until some specified time of day occurs.

-System specifications can be set to restrict jobs, even jobs using WLM managed initiators in the following ways -
+System specifications can be set to restrict jobs, including jobs using WLM managed initiators in the following ways -

-- A limit may be set for the number of jobs that can run in each job class. - A limit may be set that limits the number of active jobs based on characters in the jobname. - A limit may be set that limits the number of active jobs based on characters in the userid associated with each job.
+- A limit may be set for the number of jobs that can run in each job class. - A limit may be set for the number of active jobs based on characters in the jobname. - A limit may be set for the number of active jobs based on characters in the userid associated with each job.

-A special option is available to prevent the use of the '\$SJ(jobnumber)' to force a job into execution if it is needed.
+A special option is available to prevent the use of the '\$SJ(jobnumber)' to force a job into execution (which circumvents these mods) if it is needed.
 If the \$SJ command is allowed, it will also override all of the above options that could prevent a job from moving into execution.